Amal Al-Malki

 Amal Mohammed Al-Malki (أمل محمد المالكي) is a Qatari academic.
 In 2005, she became the first Qatari professor at an American university in her country's Education City when she was hired to teach at Carnegie Mellon University in Qatar.
-She is now the founding dean of the College of Humanities and Social Sciences at Hamad Bin Khalifa University, the first Qatari to hold the title of dean in the nine-university campus.
+From 2016 to 2023, she served as the founding dean of the College of Humanities and Social Sciences at Hamad Bin Khalifa University, the first Qatari to hold the title of dean in the nine-university campus.

 Early life and education

 Amal Al-Malki was born in Doha, Qatar, and grew up in the capital city.
 Her father was Qatari, while her mother had come to Qatar from Lebanon.
 As a child, she traveled frequently due to her father's job, and her family kept a house in London.

 At age 16, she enrolled at Qatar University, where she graduated with a bachelor's degree in 1996.
 She then left to study in the United Kingdom, obtaining a master's degree in English and Arabic linguistics and translation from SOAS University of London in 1997.
 After a yearlong break, she enrolled in a doctoral program, graduating with a doctorate in comparative literature from SOAS in 2003.